Spearman-Brown Prophecy Calculator

 Where:

-• \( r' \) represents the predicted reliability of the test after adjustment.
+• \( r' \) is the predicted reliability of the test after its length has been adjusted.

-• \( r \) is the original reliability coefficient of the test, measured through methods such as Cronbach's alpha or a split-half reliability coefficient.
+• \( r \) represents the original reliability coefficient, which can be calculated using methods like Cronbach’s alpha or the split-half reliability coefficient.

-• \( k \) denotes the factor by which the test length is altered, indicating the proportionate increase or decrease in items.
+• \( k \) is the factor by which the number of test items has changed, indicating whether the test length has been increased or decreased.

 References